Can counterfactual explanations of AI systems' predictions skew lay users' causal intuitions about the world? If so, can we correct for that?: Discussion

 Two experiments showed that participants' causal estimates were significantly higher when they were presented with a CF explanation compared to both the baseline and when only the prediction was communicated.
 We further found that this was not the case for people's beliefs regarding how good are the feature/factors in predicting salary and that there was no significant difference in expectation estimates difference between the group where only predictions was presented and the group where both the prediction and a CF explanation was included.
 This result suggests people's expectation estimates cannot account for the differences in their causal beliefs and that these differences were in fact due to CF explanations alone.
 This implies that CF explanation of AI systems' predictions can (unjustifiably) skew people's causal beliefs about the world.

 We also found that one might be able to guard against the unwanted effect of CF explanations on causal beliefs.
 Inspired by the work on misinformation and health warning messaging, we designed a note communicating to the participants the correlational character of AI systems rather than causal.
 Adding the note reduced the effect of CF explanation on the participants' causal beliefs.
-Future work may explore different note designs, varying the note wording as well as when and how it is presented to people.